 Peter Frampton’s long-lost guitar was recently discovered after its disappearance in a plane crash 32 years ago.
 In 1980, a cargo plane carrying Frampton’s equipment for an upcoming show in Panama crashed, supposedly destroying all of the instruments on board including Frampton’s cherished 1954 Gibson Les Paul.
 Thanks to the unyielding work of two dedicated fans, one in Holland and one on the Dutch Caribbean island of Curaçao, as well as the CEO of the Curaçao Tourist Board, Frampton was reunited with the guitar in an emotional meeting last month in Nashville.

 The Curaçao Tourist Board helped acquire the guitar from an individual after hearing news that they may indeed have a lead on the long lost and beloved guitar.
-Together in Nashville, TN at the Gibson Custom Shop, with experts from Gibson Guitar and Peter Frampton, the team confirmed it was the original guitar long missing from Frampton’s collection.
+Together at the Gibson Custom Shop, with experts from Gibson Guitar and Peter Frampton, the team confirmed it was the original guitar long missing from Frampton’s collection.

-Frampton played the guitar exclusively on Humble Pie’s Rock On and Rocking the Fillmore albums.
+Frampton played the Custom exclusively on Humble Pie’s Rock On and Rocking the Fillmore albums.
 The guitar also appeared on a number of sessions for other artists including George Harrison, Harry Nilsson, and John Entwistle.
 Most notably, Frampton played the guitar on the electrifying Frampton Comes Alive!, one of the top-selling live records of all time.